holyaustin/PropertyBlocks/README.md

 We are proud of several key accomplishments:

-1 Successful Deployment: Deploying a fully functional platform on the Ethereum blockchain that enables fractional ownership and rental of real estate properties.
+1 Successful Deployment: Deploying a fully functional platform on the Testnet blockchain that enables fractional ownership and rental of real estate properties.
 2. User-Friendly Interface: Developing a user-friendly interface that simplifies complex blockchain interactions, making it accessible even to users with minimal blockchain knowledge.
 3 Robust Security: Implementing robust security measures and conducting thorough testing to ensure the safety of users' investments.
 4. Community Engagement: Building an engaged community of early adopters and investors who are excited about the potential of decentralized real estate investment.